-- 8. (1) The members of the project committee must, in accordance with the directions of the [executive committee/executive mayor/committee of councillors]- - (a) oversee the compilation of the municipal spatial development framework or drafting of an amendment of the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise to the Council;
+- 8. (1) The Municipality must, in accordance with the directions of the [executive committee/executive mayor/committee of councillors]- - (a) ensure the compilation of the municipal spatial development framework or drafting of an amendment of the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise to the Council;

-- (d) guide the public participation process and ensure that the registered stakeholders remain informed; - (e) oversee the incorporation of amendments to the draft municipal spatial development framework or draft amendment of the municipal spatial development framework based on the consideration of the comments received during the process of drafting thereof; - (f) oversee the drafting of- - a report in terms of section 14 of the Land Use Planning Act setting out the response of the Municipality to the provincial comments issued in terms of section 12(4) or 13(2) of that Act; and - (ii) a statement setting out- - (aa) whether the Municipality has implemented the policies and objectives issued by the national minister responsible for spatial planning and land use management and if so, how and to what extent the Municipality has implemented it; or - (bb) if the municipality has not implemented the policies and objectives, the reasons for not implementing it. - (g) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and other organs of state as contemplated in section 24(1) of the Municipal Systems Act; - (h) facilitate the integration of other sector plans into the municipal spatial development framework; and - (i) if the Council establishes an intergovernmental steering committee- - (i) assist the Council in establishing the intergovernmental steering committee and adhering to timeframes; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee.
+- (c) ensure that the compilation of the municipal spatial development framework or drafting of the amendment of the municipal spatial development framework is progressing according to the process contemplated in section 3(2)(a)(ii); - (d) guide the public participation process and ensure that the registered stakeholders remain informed; - (e) ensure the incorporation of amendments to the draft municipal spatial development framework or draft amendment of the municipal spatial development framework based on the consideration of the comments received during the process of drafting thereof; - (f) ensure the drafting of- - a report in terms of section 14(c) of the Land Use Planning Act setting out the response of the Municipality to the provincial comments issued in terms of section 12(4) or 13(2) of that Act; and - (ii) a statement setting out- - (aa) whether the Municipality has implemented the policies and objectives issued by the national minister responsible for spatial planning and land use management and if so, how and to what extent the Municipality has implemented it; or - (bb) if the Municipality has not implemented the policies and objectives, the reasons for not implementing it; - (g) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and other organs of state as contemplated in section 24(1) of the Municipal Systems Act; - (h) facilitate the integration of other sector plans into the municipal spatial development framework; and - (i) if the Council establishes an intergovernmental steering committee- - (i) assist the Council in establishing the intergovernmental steering committee and adhering to timeframes; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (2) The members of the intergovernmental steering committee must- - (a) provide the intergovernmental steering committee with the following: - (i) technical knowledge and expertise;

-- (2) The members of the intergovernmental steering committee must- - (a) provide the intergovernmental steering committee with the following: - (i) technical knowledge and expertise; - (ii) input on outstanding information that is required to compile the municipal spatial development framework or draft an amendment thereof; - (iii) information on budgetary allocations; - (iv) information on and the locality of any current or planned projects that have an impact on the municipal area; and - (v) written comments in terms of section 6; and - (b) provide the project committee with written comments in terms of section 6.
+- (ii) input on outstanding information that is required to compile the municipal spatial development framework or draft an amendment thereof; - (iii) information on budgetary allocations; - (iv) information on and the locality of any current or planned projects that have an impact on the municipal area; and - (v) written comments in terms of section 6; and - (b) provide the project committee, if established, or the Municipality with written comments in terms of section 6.